Bronchiolitis: Bronchodilators

 Guidelines recommend against the use of bronchodilators in children with bronchiolitis as evidence does not support a change in outcomes with such use.
-Additionally, there are adverse effects to the use of bronchodilators in children such as tachycardia and tremors, as well as adding increased financial expenses.
+Additionally, there are adverse effects to the use of bronchodilators in children such as tachycardia and tremors, as well as adding increased cost to the medical visit.

 Several studies have shown that bronchodilation with β-adrenergic agents such as salbutamol may improve symptoms briefly but do not affect the overall course of the illness or reduce the need for hospitalization.

-However, there are conflicting recommendations about the use of a trial of a bronchodilator, especially in those with history of previous wheezing, due to the difficulty with assessing an objective improvement in symptoms.
+However, there are conflicting recommendations about the use of a trial of a bronchodilator, especially in those with history of previous wheezing.
 Bronchiolitis-associated wheezing is likely not effectively alleviated by bronchodilators anyway as it is caused by airway obstruction and plugging of the small airway diameters by luminal debris, not bronchospasm as in asthma-associated wheezing that bronchodilators usually treat well.
+If a clinician is concerned that reactive airway disease or asthma may be a component of the illness, a bronchodilator may be administered.

 Anticholinergic inhalers, such as ipratropium bromide, have a modest short-term effect at best and are not recommended for treatment.

 Epinephrine

 The current state of evidence suggests that nebulized epinephrine is not indicated for children with bronchiolitis except as a trial of rescue therapy for severe cases.

-Epinephrine is an α and β adrenergic agonist that has been used to treat other upper respiratory tract illnesses, such as croup, as a nebulized solution.
-A Cochrane meta-analysis in 2011 found no benefit to the use of epinephrine in the inpatient setting and suggested that there may be utility in the outpatient setting in reducing the rate of hospitalization.
-However, current guidelines do not support the outpatient use of epinephrine given the lack of substantial sustained benefit.
+Epinephrine is an α and β adrenergic agonist that is used to treat other upper respiratory tract illnesses, such as croup, as a nebulized solution.
+Current guidelines do not support the outpatient use of epinephrine in bronchiolitis given the lack of substantial sustained benefit.

 A 2017 review found inhaled epinephrine with corticosteroids did not change the need for hospitalization or the time spent in hospital.
 Other studies suggest a synergistic effect of epinephrine with corticosteroids but have not consistently demonstrated benefits in clinical trials.
 Guidelines recommend against its use currently.

-Fluid therapy

-Approximately 50% of infants who are hospitalized due to bronchiolitis require fluid therapy.
-Some are dehydrated and others cannot be fed fluids safely by mouth.
-There are two main approaches to fluid therapy: intravenous (IV) fluid therapy and enteral tube fluid therapy (nasogastric or orogastric).
-Both approaches to fluid therapy are associated with a similar length of hospital stay.
-Enteral tube fluid therapy may reduce the risk of local complications, but the evidence for or against each approach is not clear.